Luis Echeverria, Mexico leader blamed for massacres, dies - NewsBreak

 Luis Echeverria, Mexico leader blamed for massacres, dies

-MEXICO CITY (AP) — Former Mexican President Luis Echeverria, blamed for some of Mexico’s worst political killings of the 20th century, has died at the age of 100, current President Andrés Manuel López Obrador confirmed Saturday.
+MEXICO CITY — (AP) — Former Mexican President Luis Echeverria, who tried to cast himself as a progressive world leader but was blamed for some of Mexico’s worst political killings of the 20th century, has died at the age of 100.

 In 2004, he became the first former Mexican head of state formally accused of criminal wrongdoing.
 Prosecutors linked Echeverria to the country’s so-called “dirty war” in which hundreds of leftist activists and members of fringe guerrilla groups were imprisoned, killed, or simply disappeared without a trace.

-A motion filed by special prosecutor Ignacio Carrillo asked a judge to issue an arrest warrant against Echeverria on genocide charges in the two student massacres: first for the 1968 killings at the Tlatelolco plaza, when Echeverria was interior secretary.
+Special prosecutor Ignacio Carrillo asked a judge to issue an arrest warrant against Echeverria on genocide charges in the two student massacres, the first of which occurred when served as interior secretary, overseeing domestic security affairs.

 On Oct.
-2, 1968, a few weeks before the Summer Olympics in Mexico City, government sharpshooters opened fire on student protesters in the Tlatelolco plaza, and soldiers posted there opened fire.
+2 1968, a few weeks before the Summer Olympics in Mexico City, government sharpshooters opened fire on student protesters in the Tlatelolco plaza, followed by soldiers posted there.
 Estimates of the dead have ranged from 25 to more than 300.
 Echeverria had denied any participation in the attacks.

 According to military reports, at least 360 government snipers were placed on buildings surrounding the protesters.

+That attack was depicted in the Oscar-winning 2018 movie “Roma,” in which two characters stumble across the violence, which turns out to involve one of their boyfriends as a member of the Halcones.

+In 2005, a judge ruled Echeverria could not be tried on genocide charges stemming from the 1971 killings, saying that while Echeverria may have been responsible for homicide, the statute of limitations for that crime expired in 1985.

-In March 2009, a federal court in Mexico upheld a lower court’s ruling that Echeverria did not have to face genocide charges for his alleged involvement in the 1968 student massacre, and ordered his absolute freedom.
+In March 2009, a federal court upheld a lower court’s ruling that Echeverria did not have to face genocide charges for his alleged involvement in the 1968 student massacre, and ordered his release, though opponents noted the case against him was never closed.

+Echeverria never spent a day in jail, though he was under a form of house arrest for some time.

 While few people in Mexico mourned the passing of Echeverria, Félix Hernández Gamundi — a 1968 student movement leader who was in Tlatelolco plaza on the day of the massacre, and who saw his friends gunned down — mourned what might have been.

-“The death of ex-president Luis Echeverría is regrettable because it occurred in total silence because, despite his very long life, Luis Echeverria never decided to come clean about his actions,” Hernández Gamundi said.
+“The death of ex-President Luis Echeverría is regrettable because it occurred in total silence, because despite his his very long life, Luis Echeverria never decided to come clean about his actions," Hernández Gamundi said.

-“He delayed for a long time the inevitable process of democracy that began in 1968,” Hernández Gamundi said.
+."He delayed for a long time the inevitable process of democracy that began in 1968," Hernández Gamundi said, referring to the fact that the massacre became a catalyst for activists trying to end a system of one-party presidential rule.
 “October 2 marked the beginning of the end of the old regime, but it took many years afterward.”

-Echeverria’s death came as his Institutional Revolutionary Party, or PRI — which ruled Mexico with an iron hand for seven decades, before losing power for the first time in the elections of 2000 — is losing what little power it still had, discredited and riven by internal scandals and disputes.
+Echeverria's death came at a time that his Institutional Revolutionary Party, or PRI — which ruled Mexico with an iron hand for seven decades, before losing power for the first time in the elections of 2000 — is losing what little power it still had, discredited and riven by internal scandals and disputes.

+“Things could have been different,” he said.
+“The PRI had a lot of opportunities to put things right and make an accounting.”

 Born on Jan.
 17, 1922, in Mexico City, Echeverria received a law degree from Mexico’s Autonomous National University in 1945.

 Shortly afterward, he began his political career with PRI.
-He later held posts in the navy and Education Department, advanced to the chief administrative officer of the PRI, and organized the presidential campaign of Adolfo Lopez Mateos, who served as Mexico’s leader from 1958-64.
+He later held posts in the navy and Education Department, advanced to chief administrative officer of the PRI and organized the presidential campaign of Adolfo Lopez Mateos, who was Mexico’s leader from 1958-64.

 Echeverria left the interior post in November 1969, when he became the PRI’s presidential candidate.

-He won that race and was sworn in on Dec.
-1, 1970, supporting the regimes of Cuba’s Fidel Castro and leftist Salvador Allende in Chile.
+He won that race, and was sworn in on Dec.
+1, 1970, and supported the governments of Cuba’s Fidel Castro and leftist Salvador Allende in Chile.

+Domestically, Echeverria presided over boom times in Mexico in the 1970s linked to a bonanza in oil prices and oil discoveries.
+He vastly expanded the number of government-owned industries, a policy his successors later had to reverse because his ambitious public spending and building programs left Mexico deeply mired in debt.

+Seeking to shed his repressive image, Echeverria wore the loose, open-necked tropical shirt known as the “guayabera” and he later pardoned many of the student leaders jailed during the crackdown on protests in 1968.
+He actively sought to recruit intellectuals with government jobs and money.

-Echeverria traveled the world promoting himself as a leader and friend of leftist governments.
-But within Mexico, he was developing a reputation for cracking down on dissent and guerrilla groups.
+Echeverria traveled the world promoting himself as a leader of the third world and friend of leftist causes.
+But within Mexico, he couldn't shake his reputation for cracking down on dissent.

 According to Carrillo, the prosecutor who tried to charge him, Echeverria “was the master of illusion, the magician of deceit.”